 6. Vestibule Area Advantage: Tie

-The second major distinction between the two styles is their ease of set-up.
+The second major distinction between the two styles is their ease of setup.
 Initially, a freestanding tent might feel easier to pitch, as there’s only one correct way to do so (and many modern designs make it incredibly simple with color-coded corners and poles).
-Set-up for a non-freestanding tent has a steeper learning curve—you’ll have to dial in your trekking pole length and the tension of your guylines—and depending on the ground and anchors, it can be slightly different each time.
-But once you get to know your non-freestanding tent, it will go up quicker: simply stake out the corners and insert the trekking poles.
-And another big bonus: you can assemble a non-freestanding tent in the rain without risking getting the inside wet, unlike a double-wall freestanding tent where you’ll have to set up the body before putting on the fly.
+Setup for a non-freestanding tent has a steeper learning curve—you’ll have to dial in your trekking pole length and the tension of your guylines—and depending on the ground and anchors, it can be slightly different each time.
+But once you get to know your non-freestanding tent, it will go up more quickly: Simply stake out the corners and insert the trekking poles.
+And another big bonus: You can assemble a non-freestanding tent in the rain without risking getting the inside wet, unlike a double-wall freestanding tent where you’ll have to set up the body before putting on the fly.

 8. Versatility Advantage: Freestanding

 For those who like to tweak their gear to fit each environment and climate, double-wall freestanding tents offer the most amount of customization.
-On warm nights, you might forego the fly for more airflow (and a great view).
+On warm nights, you might forgo the fly for more airflow (and a great view).
 If you’re traveling light, you can leave the tent body behind and employ the rainfly as a floorless shelter (this typically requires a matching footprint).
 On the other hand, the majority of non-freestanding tents have just one configuration, with few ways to strip weight or tailor ventilation.
-But as we mentioned above, keep in mind that this is not a blanket rule: the double-wall, trekking pole-supported Tarptent StratoSpire Li can be used without the fly.
+But as we mentioned above, keep in mind that this is not a blanket rule: The double-wall, trekking pole-supported Tarptent StratoSpire Li can be used without the fly, for example.